NektariaVer/---------/README.md

     ```bash
     npm install nodemon -g
     ```
-2. Install the required dependencies, by running the following command in the project directory:
+2. Install the required dependencies, by running the following command in the _project directory_:
     ```bash
     npm install
     ```